 “One way to ensure that you actually invest consistently is by setting up an automatic transfer from your bank to your investing account,” he said.
 “This way, you can stick to your investing strategy without much thought required each month.”

-If your employer offers a workplace retirement plan such as a 401k, you can have contributions automatically deducted from your paycheck.
+If your employer offers a workplace retirement plan such as a 401(k), you can have contributions automatically deducted from your paycheck.
 If you were automatically enrolled in your employer’s plan, check your contribution amount to make sure you’re saving enough each month to reach your savings goal.
-“You need to be contributing a minimum of 10 percent of pay,” Scott said.
+“You need to be contributing a minimum of 10% of pay,” Scott said.

 Take Advantage of Matching Contributions From Your Employer

 A great way to boost your retirement savings is to find out if your employer will match your contributions to your workplace retirement account.
-The most common match is a dollar-for-dollar match.
 But, typically, you have to save a certain percentage of your income to get the full match.